JoeBillingsley/JoeTheAverage.github.io/_drafts/2017-11-02-Never-Look-Back.md

 A man walks down a quiet road.
 His heavy boots beat a hurried metronome.
 It is not a night to be out.
 Even the moon and stars have hidden behind thick cloud.
 The dim light of his phone barely revealing a metre ahead serves only to light his wisps of breath in the cold night.
 Behind something rustles in the hedgerow.
-He glances back to see.
+He glances back to see...

 *nothing.*